You’ve filed for bankruptcy. Now it’s time to start rebuilding your credit.

-"650 or above is when you can shop for a decent rate," she says.
+Cecere says a “650 or above is when you can shop for a decent rate.”

 “Bankrupt consumers are in a better position to save because they’ve eliminated their debt and they need to plan for their financial future again,” says Cecere.
-“I always say save 10 percent of your income, and the minimum is whatever you can manage.
+“I always say, save 10% of your income, and the minimum is whatever you can manage.
 Save pennies or change if you have no room in your budget and you are paying off debt.”

-Debtors are advised to watch out for predatory-lending scams and payday loans.
+Be sure to watch out for predatory-lending scams and payday loans.
 Predatory lenders seek credit-impaired consumers and charge them exorbitant fees for borrowing money.
 Payday loans let consumers postdate a check for the amount of the loan and the fees for taking out the loan.
 Those fees are the killer.
-Credit counselors say you could end up paying as much as 400 percent interest with a payday loan.
+Credit counselors say you could end up paying as much as 400% interest with a payday loan.

 Some experts suggest avoiding credit repair agencies.